 Child Custody and Changing Custody and Access

-Ideally, once there is a court-ordered custody and access agreement, no further changes will need to be made.
+Ideally, once a custody and access agreement is ordered by a court, no changes will be necessary.
 In reality, circumstances are always evolving and parents may have legitimate reasons for changing custody and access arrangements.

 What are some reasons for changing child custody and access arrangements?